how to write an affidavit how to write an affidavit

 Importance of an Affiant

 The affidavit carries weight in legal and business settings.
 Being a sworn document, the statements represented in an affidavit are made under the penalty of perjury.
 Consequently, courts or business entities pay heed to these documents during case hearings or while performing transactions.
 A precisely drafted affidavit delivers factual, verifiable information.
-As a result, it assists the court in establishing the truth about a case, or help a business provide evidence of a specific transaction.
+As a result, it assists the court in establishing the truth about a case or helps a business provide evidence of a specific transaction.
 In essence, an affidavit’s veracity and the credibility of its contents can prove pivotal in influencing the outcomes of legal cases or business deals.

 Step-by-Step Guide: How to Write an Affidavit